Department of Labor Logo United States Department of Labor

 The ORS program uses a probability-proportional-to-size (PPS) technique to select a sample of private industry establishments as well as state and local government establishments from across the nation.
 The larger the establishment's employment size, the greater its chance of being selected.
 Establishments from all 50 states and the District of Columbia are eligible for selection.

-The second wave total sample size will include approximately 60,000 establishments, collected over a 5-year period (2018–23).
-Private industry establishments will account for 85 percent (51,000) of the total, and state and local government establishments will account for the remaining 15 percent (9,000).
-Approximately one-fifth of the total sample size will be independently sampled each year from private industry and state and local government establishments in proportion to their representation in the full 5-year sample.
+The third wave total sample size will include approximately 75,000 establishments collected over the wave.
+Private industry establishments will account for 85 percent (63,750) of the total, and state and local government establishments will account for the remaining 15 percent 11,250).
+A portion of the total sample size will be independently sampled each year from private industry and state and local government establishments in proportion to their representation in the full wave.
 When establishments are selected in more than one sample, collection is only performed once in that wave.

-The sampling design for the 5-year private industry sample is a two-stage stratified sample of private industry establishments and occupations within selected establishments.
-Forty strata are formed by the cross-classification of the predicted presence and absence of predetermined occupations in establishments, four U.S. Census regions (Midwest, Northeast, Southeast, and West), and aggregate industry (education services, financial activities, goods-producing, healthcare and social assistance, and service-providing).
-For the purposes of sample selection, predetermined occupations are the 200 six-digit SOCs with the lowest employment across all ownerships based on the May 2017 Occupational Employment and Wage Statistics (OEWS) estimates.
+The sampling design for the private industry sample is a two-stage stratified sample of private industry establishments and occupations within selected establishments.
+Forty strata are formed by the cross-classification of the predicted presence and absence of preselected priority occupations in establishments, four U.S. Census regions (Midwest, Northeast, Southeast, and West), and aggregate industry (education services, financial activities, goods-producing, healthcare and social assistance, and service-providing).
+For the purposes of sample selection, priority occupations have at least 25,000 workers nationally based on the May 2020 Occupational Employment and Wage Statistics (OEWS) estimates with a maximum high school education required and with low specific vocational preparation requirements.

 SOC code Occupation